rhiever/reddit-analysis/README.md

 This command will detail all of the command line options and arguments for the script.

-### Make a word cloud for a subreddit
+### Make a word cloud for a subreddit or Redditor

-Enter the following command, then wait until the script finishes running.
+To count the most-used words for a subreddit, enter the following command:

     python word_freqs.py YOUR-USERNAME /r/SUBREDDIT

-where `YOUR-USERNAME` is your Reddit username and `SUBREDDIT` is the subreddit you want to make the word cloud for.
-You must provide *both* arguments for the script to work properly.

-Once the script completes, it will save a file called `SUBREDDIT.csv` to the directory you ran it in.
-This file contains all of the commonly-used words from the subreddit you specified in the frequencies they were used.

-To make a word cloud out of the words, copy all of the words into http://www.wordle.net/create and click the Go button.
-Ta-da, you're done!

-### Make a word cloud for a Redditor
+Similarly, for a Reddit user:

-Enter the following command, then wait until the script finishes running.

     python word_freqs.py YOUR-USERNAME /u/REDDITOR

-where `YOUR-USERNAME` is your Reddit username and `REDDITOR` is the Reddit user you want to make the word cloud for.
+where `YOUR-USERNAME` is your Reddit username and `SUBREDDIT` / `REDDITOR` is the subreddit / Redditor you want to make the word cloud for, and .
 You must provide *both* arguments for the script to work properly.

-Once the script completes, it will save a file called `user REDDITOR.csv` to the directory you ran it in.
-This file contains all of the commonly-used words by the Reddit user you specified in the frequencies they used them.
+Once the script completes, it will create a file called `SUBREDDIT.csv` to the directory you ran it in.
+This file contains all of the commonly-used words from the subreddit / Redditor you specified in the frequencies they were used.

 To make a word cloud out of the words, copy all of the words into http://www.wordle.net/create and click the Go button.
 Ta-da, you're done!